- SAP provides advice for remediating code for S/4HANA.

 This is a good tip.
 The SQL must be evaluated for everyplace that SQL is written in the customization.

 However, this is just the remediation, not the optimization phase.
-Notice the following quotation, which explains that there is an optimization phase to getting the customization to work on HANA.
+Notice the following quotation, which explains an optimization phase to getting the customization to work on HANA.

-However, this point leaves out the conclusion of Brightwork Research & Analysis that the performance of S/4HANA will degrade from ECC because HANA is a poorly fitting database for an ERP system.
+However, this point leaves out Brightwork Research & Analysis’s conclusion that the performance of S/4HANA will degrade from ECC because HANA is a poorly fitting database for an ERP system.
 HANA has issues running MRP and is slower in transaction processing.

-We covered these topics in the article How to Understand Why HANA is a Mismatch for S/4HANA and ECC, as well as in the article Which is Faster HANA or Oracle 12C?
+We covered these topics in the article How to Understand Why HANA is a Mismatch for S/4HANA and ECC and in the article Which is Faster HANA or Oracle 12C?

 Getting Terrible Advice About HANA From SAP Consultants

 Olga Dolinskaja has not researched this topic, and as with most SAP resources, she primarily repeats whatever SAP says, whether or not she thinks it is true.